TZstatsADS/Fall2021-Project1-EstelleZYang/README.md

 Term: Fall 2021

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Data Story on the History of Philosophy
 + This project is conducted by [Estelle Zhao]

 + Project summary: [a short summary] This project is a data story on the history of philosophy based on the dataset "History of Philosophy" from Kaggle.
 I discussed the development process of philosophy from different perspectives such as school, time, and sentences of works.